Zillatron27/claude-code-control-plane/README.md

 None of these are prescriptive.
 A solo hobbyist's policy file will look nothing like one managing production infrastructure.
 The point is that rules exist as persistent files rather than things you remember to say each session.

-To give a concrete sense of what policy rules look like in practice, here are some examples from my own files.
+To give a concrete sense of what policy rules look like in practice, here are some examples from my files.
 These aren't recommendations — they're rules I added because I hit the specific problem they solve:

 - **"Two-strike rule: if a fix attempt fails, do not try a similar variation.
 Stop, explain why the approach failed, list at least 3 fundamentally different approaches, and propose the best one."** — Added after watching the executor burn through 15 minutes trying minor variations of the same broken approach.
 Without this rule it will grind on a bad idea indefinitely.
 - **"Wait for explicit confirmation before making changes.
 Explaining the fix and getting agreement on the approach is NOT permission to edit."** — Added after the executor explained what it wanted to do, I said "that makes sense," and it immediately edited six files.
 Understanding a plan is not the same as approving it.